Offal

-Depending on the context, offal may refer only to those parts of an animal carcass discarded after butchering or skinning; offal not used directly for human or animal consumption is often processed in a rendering plant, producing material that is used for fertilizer or fuel; or in some cases, it may be added to commercially produced pet food.
+Depending on the context, offal may refer only to those parts of an animal carcass discarded after butchering or skinning.
+Offal not used directly for human or animal consumption is often processed in a rendering plant, producing material that is used for fertilizer or fuel; in some cases, it may be added to commercially produced pet food.
 In earlier times, mobs sometimes threw offal and other rubbish at condemned criminals as a show of public disapproval.